 How do I stop my dog from chasing cars?
-He chases me in my off-road vehicle, other cars too, and kids on bicycles - I’m afraid my dog or someone will get hurt!
+I'm worried it's going to turn deadly!
+He chases me in my off-road vehicle, other cars and kids on bicycles - I’m afraid my dog or someone will get hurt!

 The photo may be funny but car chasing can be deadly.
 When my friend asked me to help with this problem, I decided to share what Joe and I taught in our obedience classes.
 If you have already allowed your dog to develop the bad habit of chasing a vehicle you must spend time reconditioning him before you begin training.